RanDumSocks/HKAutoTracker/README.md

 - Local map view (must have [HKMP](https://github.com/Extremelyd1/HKMP) installed)
 	- Shows your current room, and immediate transitions, displaying what door leads to what adjacent room
 	- Searches for the nearest unchecked transition and item check and displays the shortest path to get there
+	- Shows closest bench to current location, good for telling your friends how to get to your location

 ## Set-up
 1) Download and install dependencies